akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 @@@

-Emitting event information (logs) from internals is always a tradeoff.
+Emitting event information (logs) from internals is always a trade off.
 The events that are usable for the Akka developers are usually too low level to be of any use for users and usually need to be fine-grained enough to provide enough information to be able to debug issues in the internal implementation.
 This usually means that these logs are hidden behind special flags and emitted at low log levels to not clutter the log output of the user